 - 31B – US-SAN

 EAN per Account code This section maps the EAN (Envelope Address Node) code to the vendor account.
 Select Add EAN and fill in the fields.
-This affects outgoing purchase order sent to the vendor and are populated in Alma’s incoming invoices for vendor account if the input field in the incoming EDI invoice, RFF+API, is not empty.
+This affects outgoing purchase orders sent to the vendor and are populated in Alma’s incoming invoices for the vendor account, if the input field in the incoming EDI invoice, RFF+API, is not empty.
 Account code Vendor accounts code.
 EAN code The EAN code to be mapped to the previously selected account code.
 Select Add EAN to add the code.An FTP process tries to connect to an external system for one minute before retrying.
 The process tries five times, in increments of one minute each, before failing.
 Any files remain where they are to be processed at the next time scheduled.

 - Select Save to store the information you entered.

 - Vendor Manager